uvaaland/cig_llnl_workshop/vis_movie.md

   This script will then give you several options for how you want to format the movie data.

-      reading parameter file

-        1 = create files in OpenDX format
-        2 = create files in AVS UCD format with individual files 3 = create files in AVS UCD format with one time-dependent file 4 = create files in GMT xyz Ascii long/lat/U format any other value = exit

-        enter value:

-  For this first prompt, choose option `2 = create files in AVS UCD format with individual files`
+  For the first prompt, choose option `2 = create files in AVS UCD format with individual files`.

+  For the following two prompts, choose the timesteps you want the movie to start and end.
+Then, for the final prompt, choose which component you want to visualize (Z/N/E).

+  The movie data will now be converted to `AVS` format and stored in the `./specfem3d_globe/OUTPUT_FILES/` folder.

 * **Step 3: Visualize using Paraview**